chef/chef-web-docs/chef_master/source/config_rb_manage.rst

 Web UI Private Key
 ==========================================================================
-Chef Manage is using the Web UI private key for signing requests sent to the Chef server.
+Chef Manage uses the Web UI private key for signing requests sent to the Chef server.
 The key is subject to Chef server's :ref:`ctl_chef_server_secrets_management`, and will be stored in ``/etc/opscode/private-chef-secrets.json``.

-Any run of ``chef-server-ctl reconfigure`` will ensure the key exists and is stored, without any additional steps.
+Any run of ``chef-server-ctl reconfigure`` will ensure the key exists and is stored without any additional steps.

-To verify that it is stored and ready to use by manage, run:
+To verify that the key is stored and ready to use by manage, run:

 .. code-block:: bash